 - a) Management functions for improving the effectiveness of protection obtained by using the confidential file: - Disabling of Document Filing: It disables each mode of saving for each job type.
-The default and recommended value is that non-confidential mode (where files are saved without password protection) is disabled for all job types. - Disabling of Print Jobs Other Than Print Hold Job: It disables the job to print out on the spot from the printer driver.
-This function denies the job without Holding and holds the Hold job by ignoring that the job is printed out or not.
+The default and recommended value is that non-confidential mode (where files are saved without password protection) is disabled for all job types. - Restriction of Print Jobs Other Than Print Hold Job: It keeps the job from printing out on the spot from the printer driver.
+This function rejects or forces to hold the job without Holding and holds the Hold job by ignoring that the job is printed out or not.
 This function is recommended to use in the environment where there is a high risk that the third person takes away the output paper. - b) Management function for locking confidential files - Release the lock of confidential files: It releases the lock of confidential files which have been locked by the failure of the authentication for the confidential file password.